brentd09/AZ040Labs/PowerShell-Lab-10.md

 ### Task 3: Verify room resource booking

 1. On **LON-CL1**, on the taskbar, select **Microsoft Edge**.
-1. In Microsoft Edge, in the address bar, enter
+1. In Microsoft Edge, open a "Private Browser" window and in the address bar, enter
    ```
    https://outlook.office.com
    ```
-1. Sign in as Allan Woo
+1. Sign in as Allan Woo  (you can use the TenantName from the lab instructions to automatically add the tenant name)
    ```
    allan@<Enter Your Tenant Name Here>
    ```